Liminal States: Plot

 The novel contains three main sections: The Builder, The Judge and The Mother, which are respectively a western, noir and science fiction/horror.
-They are separated by two shorter sections and supplemented by "The Reificant".
+They are separated by two shorter sections and supplemented by "The Reificant", a serial published in chapters between February 2 and March 23, 2012, on Something Awful, where Parsons was also a regular writer.
+The serial remains available to read there and at liminalstates.com.